 Travel and earn money at the same time.
 If that sounds great to you, think about becoming an Au Pair / Tutor in Italy!

 How is this program different from a regular au pair program?
 Au Pairs take care of the children during scheduled hours.
 They help the children with their homework and assist in keeping children’s rooms and play areas clean.
 They prepare snacks and meals for the children, and drop them off or pick them up from school or activities.
-Au Pair Walk and Talk participants take care of children and at the same time tutor them in conversational English.
-This can be done playing games, singing songs or on a "walk" when you "talk".
+Au Pair / Tutor participants take care of children and at the same time tutor them in conversational English for 20 hours/week.

 1 month is the minimum length and 3 months (90 days) is the maximum.